NigelWGMajor/vscode-format-tools/README.md

 # caser README

-This is the README for extension "caser".
+This is the README for extension "caser" version 1.0.2.

 ## Features

 This is a test extension providing some text editing ability.

 ### Casing:

+    to-UpperCase
+    to-LowerCase
+    to-TitleCase

     to-CamelCase
     to-SnakeCase
     to-KebabCase
     to-PascalCase
     to-SpaceCase

-    to-UpperCase
-    to-LowerCase
-    to-TitleCase

 ### Escaping quotes